 Adopt-a-Village Project (AVP) Approach

-The Adopt-a-Village Project (AVP) implements a holistic approach toward the overall livelihood improvement in Wajir County through synchronous development efforts in health, water & sanitation, education, housing, energy and environmental management, and community participation.
+The Adopt-a-Village Project (AVP) is a great initiative.
+It implements a holistic approach toward the overall livelihood improvement in Wajir County.
+We do it through synchronous development efforts in health, water & sanitation.
+Also in education, housing, energy and environmental management, and community participation.

 AVP covers four villages in Wajir County: